jessefarrell/WestMacropadWorkshop2025/firmware/readme.md

 ### 6. Open World!
 * At this point your project is all setup and you can start adding the features you'd like on your macropad.
-* If your strictly doing the basic macropad you can continue reading this document in order (just skip the Advanced Features section)... so follow the <strong>Buttons / Keys</strong> section, <strong>Static Backlight</strong>, and <strong>Flashing the RP2040</strong>
+* If you're strictly doing the basic macropad you can continue reading this document in order (just skip the Advanced Features section)... so follow the <strong>Buttons / Keys</strong> section, <strong>Static Backlight</strong>, and <strong>Flashing the RP2040</strong>

 ---

 # Basic Macropad

 ## Buttons / Keys
-There are several things that need to be changed here, and if your not using the basic macropad design we provided some of these changes will look different based on your specific design.
+There are several things that need to be changed here, and if you're not using the basic macropad design we provided some of these changes will look different based on your specific design.
 I’ll go over each change and why we’re making the change, hopefully this will help illustrate where you might need to make changes.
 If you’re feeling a bit lost have a look at the example keyboard files used on the basic macropad.

 #### `keyboard.json`